 Above the shore is a modern standing stone built to celebrate the Millennium.
 Created by local man Willie Budge, it features carved Pictish symbols, a Viking longship, a dragon head, and a central hole similar to the one found in the Odin Stone (which once stood in Stenness and was used for binding promises, business deals and lover’s oaths!)

 Further up the hill from the kirk stands an impressive 5,000-year-old stone, but no one knows why this one was erected.
 This sturdy stone is thickly covered with lichen and is called the Sorquoy Stone.
-It is Orkney’s tallest standing stone, towering over visitors at over 4m high.
+It is one of Orkney’s tallest standing stones, towering over visitors at over 4m high.